Traveling from Florence, the capital of Tuscany, to Turin, the capital of Piedmont, is easy and cost-effective by train.

 Florence and Turin Train Stations

-Florence's Santa Maria Novella train station, the main station in the city, is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella train station, the main station in the city, is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

 Torino Porta Nuova is Turin's main station, and third only to Roma Termini and Milano Centrale in terms of overall passenger traffic.
 There are several bus and tram lines that stop outside the station to make it easier to get around the city, and there's also a Metro (subway) station underneath the train station itself.

-Torino Porta Susa is Turin's secondary station—it's where you'll find most of the trains to and from Milan.
-There are bus lines that stop at the station.
+Torino Porta Susa is Turin's secondary station and where you'll find most of the trains to and from Milan.
+There are bus lines that stop at the station as well.

 See below for details on traveling from Florence to Turin by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy